ajrowland/andrewrowland/content/posts/2008-04-29-consume-dotnet-web-service-using-jquery.md

 ### Rupesh
 *May 14, 2010 at 4:56 am*

 Hi am using Webservice as a different project and when i add a webreference of this in my project. then jquery call does not works. if the asmx file is in the same webapplication project then it works fine.
-Is there any way to cosume the webservice’s webmethod by puting the web reference of weservice.
+Is there any way to cosume the webservice's webmethod by puting the web reference of weservice.

 ---